About the Fund

 Year 2 Funding (2017-18)

 Year 2 of the Katharine & Harold Fisher Anxiety Research Fund has now been allocated and will support a project that will focus on anxiety in the legal profession.
-Please revisit this page again for updates on this research as the year progresses.
+Further details of the study can be read here.

 Previous Fund Recipients